Spring-Green logo

 NORMAL

-Spring-Green provides a robust 125-hour training curriculum designed to prepare two staff members for launch.
-The program includes on-site launch support for operational readiness; franchisees are responsible for travel and living expenses, and on-site assistance may involve additional fees.
+Spring-Green provides a robust 125-hour training curriculum designed to prepare two individuals included in the initial franchise fee for launch.
+The program includes on-site operational readiness and launch support provided without additional franchisor charge; franchisees are responsible for travel and living expenses.

 Franchisee Stability